Group behaviour therapy programmes for smoking cessation

-BACKGROUND: Group therapy offers individuals the opportunity to learn behavioural techniques for smoking cessation, and to provide each other with mutual support.
-OBJECTIVES: We aimed to determine the effects of smoking cessation programmes delivered in a group format compared to self-help materials, or to no intervention; to compare the effectiveness of group therapy and individual counselling; and to determine the effect of adding group therapy to advice from a health professional or to nicotine replacement.
-We also aimed to determine whether specific components increased the effectiveness of group therapy.
-We aimed to determine the rate at which offers of group therapy are taken up.
-SEARCH STRATEGY: We searched the Cochrane Tobacco Addiction Group Trials Register, with additional searches of MEDLINE and PsycINFO, including the terms behavior therapy, cognitive therapy, psychotherapy or group therapy, in January 2005.
-SELECTION CRITERIA: We considered randomized trials that compared group therapy with self help, individual counselling, another intervention or no intervention (including usual care or a waiting list control).
+© 2017 The Cochrane Collaboration.
+Published by John Wiley & Sons, Ltd. Background: Group therapy offers individuals the opportunity to learn behavioural techniques for smoking cessation, and to provide each other with mutual support.
+Objectives: To determine the effect of group-delivered behavioural interventions in achieving long-term smoking cessation.
+Search methods: We searched the Cochrane Tobacco Addiction Group Specialized Register, using the terms 'behavior therapy', 'cognitive therapy', 'psychotherapy' or 'group therapy', in May 2016.
+Selection criteria: Randomized trials that compared group therapy with self-help, individual counselling, another intervention or no intervention (including usual care or a waiting-list control).
 We also considered trials that compared more than one group programme.
-We included those trials with a minimum of two group meetings, and follow up of smoking status at least six months after the start of the programme.
+We included those trials with a minimum of two group meetings, and follow-up of smoking status at least six months after the start of the programme.
 We excluded trials in which group therapy was provided to both active therapy and placebo arms of trials of pharmacotherapies, unless they had a factorial design.
-DATA COLLECTION AND ANALYSIS: We extracted data in duplicate on the participants, the interventions provided to the groups and the controls, including programme length, intensity and main components, the outcome measures, method of randomization, and completeness of follow up.
-The main outcome measure was abstinence from smoking after at least six months follow up in patients smoking at baseline.
-We used the most rigorous definition of abstinence in each trial, and biochemically validated rates where available.
-Subjects lost to follow up were analyzed as continuing smokers.
-Where possible, we performed meta-analysis using a fixed-effects (Mantel-Haenszel) model.
-MAIN RESULTS: A total of 55 trials met inclusion criteria for one or more of the comparisons in the review.
-Sixteen studies compared a group programme with a self-help programme.
-There was an increase in cessation with the use of a group programme (N = 4395, odds ratio (OR) 2.04, 95% confidence interval (CI) 1.60 to 2.60).
-Group programmes were more effective than no intervention controls (seven trials, N = 815, OR 2.17, 95% CI 1.37 to 3.45).
-There was no evidence that group therapy was more effective than a similar intensity of individual counselling.
-There was limited evidence that the addition of group therapy to other forms of treatment, such as advice from a health professional or nicotine replacement, produced extra benefit.
-There was variation in the extent to which those offered group therapy accepted the treatment.
-There was limited evidence that programmes which included components for increasing cognitive and behavioural skills and avoiding relapse were more effective than same length or shorter programmes without these components.
-This analysis was sensitive to the way in which one study with multiple conditions was included.
-We did not find an effect of manipulating the social interactions between participants in a group programme on outcome.
-AUTHORS' CONCLUSIONS: Group therapy is better for helping people stop smoking than self help, and other less intensive interventions.
+Data collection and analysis: Two review authors extracted data in duplicate on the participants, the interventions provided to the groups and the controls, including programme length, intensity and main components, the outcome measures, method of randomization, and completeness of follow-up.
+The main outcome measure was abstinence from smoking after at least six months follow-up in participants smoking at baseline.
+We used the most rigorous definition of abstinence in each trial, and biochemically-validated rates where available.
+We analysed participants lost to follow-up as continuing smokers.
+We expressed effects as a risk ratio for cessation.
+Where possible, we performed meta-analysis using a fixed-effect (Mantel-Haenszel) model.
+We assessed the quality of evidence within each study and comparison, using the Cochrane 'Risk of bias' tool and GRADE criteria.
+Main results: Sixty-six trials met our inclusion criteria for one or more of the comparisons in the review.
+Thirteen trials compared a group programme with a self-help programme; there was an increase in cessation with the use of a group programme (N = 4395, risk ratio (RR) 1.88, 95% confidence interval (CI) 1.52 to 2.33, I 2 = 0%).
+We judged the GRADE quality of evidence to be moderate, downgraded due to there being few studies at low risk of bias.
+Fourteen trials compared a group programme with brief support from a health care provider.
+There was a small increase in cessation (N = 7286, RR 1.22, 95% CI 1.03 to 1.43, I 2 = 59%).
+We judged the GRADE quality of evidence to be low, downgraded due to inconsistency in addition to risk of bias.
+There was also low quality evidence of benefit of a group programme compared to no-intervention controls, (9 trials, N = 1098, RR 2.60, 95% CI 1.80 to 3.76 I 2 = 55%).
+We did not detect evidence that group therapy was more effective than a similar intensity of individual counselling (6 trials, N = 980, RR 0.99, 95% CI 0.76 to 1.28, I 2 = 9%).
+Programmes which included components for increasing cognitive and behavioural skills were not shown to be more effective than same-length or shorter programmes without these components.
+Authors' conclusions: Group therapy is better for helping people stop smoking than self-help, and other less intensive interventions.
 There is not enough evidence to evaluate whether groups are more effective, or cost-effective, than intensive individual counselling.
 There is not enough evidence to support the use of particular psychological components in a programme beyond the support and skills training normally included.